Xaque8787/m3uparser/README.md

       - BYPASS_HEADER= # Optional, Set to true if you want to bypass checking content-type or content-disposition for m3u urls.
       - HOURS=12 # update interval, setting this optional, default 12hrs.
       - SCRUB_HEADER= # Optional, add more/different scrub values, does not override the defaults
+      - EXCLUDE_TERMS= # Optional, exclude content that has defined term in the group-title value in m3u
       - REMOVE_TERMS= # Optional, add more/different remove term values, does not override the defaults
       - REPLACE_TERMS # Optional, add more/different replace values, does not override the defaults
       - CLEANERS= # Optional, add more/different cleaner values, does not override the defaults